What to wear to a Winter wedding

 What to wear to a Winter wedding - upcoming trends

 Checking out colour forecasts are a brilliant way to get a steer on upcoming trends.
 The key forecast is the Pantone Colour of the Year.
-For 2023 it’s digital lavender – a kind of rich, vibrant warm, purple.
+For 2023 it’s digital lavender – a kind of rich, vibrant warm, purple and the perfect colour to go for if you're wondering what do wear for a winter wedding.

-So it’s useful to consider the broader colour palette – which colours are close to or complement your colour of choice.
+So it’s useful to consider the broader colour palette when deciding what to wear to a winter wedding – which colours are close to or complement your colour of choice.
 You might combine digital lavender with grey and off-white, or dark pink and lilac, or dark yellow and green.

 What to wear to a Winter wedding - timeless classics